top of page

 SCAR PLACE

-Access to resources is of strategic importance to Europe's goal of achieving the Green Deal and becoming less dependent on foreign sources.
-Since then, an unprecedented hunt for raw material deposits in Europe has begun.
-Sweden is one of the countries with rich deposits of, among others, iron, copper and graphite in the north of the country.
-Swedish and foreign companies alike are competing for concessions to open new mines for those so called critical raw materials.
+Access to raw materials is of strategic importance to Europe's goal of achieving the Green Deal and becoming less dependent on foreign sources.
+Since then, an unprecedented hunt for raw material deposits has begun in Europe.
+Sweden is one of the countries with rich deposits of, among other things, iron, copper and graphite in the north of the country.
+Both Swedish and foreign companies are competing for concessions to develop new mines for these so-called critical raw materials.
 This is not without consequences for the local population, including Europe's last indigenous people, the Sámi.
-This is a series of interviews with affected people in the area around Kiruna, Sweden's northernmost city.
+Those who still live from traditional reindeer herding are coming under real pressure from mining and climate change.
+The mines themselves, roads, transport and other infrastructure such as wind farms are disrupting the reindeer's natural routes and putting them under stress.
+Thawing and refreezing soils prevent the reindeer from finding their food.

 .